Akshat2403/EchoApp/README.md

 - Enhanced Audio Playback Control: Effortlessly Navigate 5 Seconds Forward, Backward, Play, Pause, and Track Progress with Progress Bar Controls
 - User Registration/Authentication: Empowers users to sign up or log in, granting them the ability to upload audio files.
 - Notification : The notification feature in Echo is designed to display error messages whenever an error occurs.(Used React Toastify)
+- Transcription : Each Audio has its transcript generated using by AssemblyAI (Currently Limited to English)

 ---